Reducing the Incidence of Suicide in Indigenous Groups – Strengths United through Networks (RISING SUN)

 - Meeting 3 (Spring 2017, Iqaluit, Nunavut) focused on reporting the findings from the RISING SUN initiative including the outcomes from the Delphi process and in-person meetings; a discussion of methodological approaches; the form and function of the RISING SUN toolkit; the knowledge gaps that remain; and future opportunities for dissemination, implementation, and research.

-At the end of the initiative, RISING SUN will result in a toolkit of common outcomes and their measures for suicide prevention efforts, applicable across the Arctic, which could expand Arctic states’ capacity to evaluate the implementation of evidence-based interventions to combat suicide.
-A final report synthesizing results of the described activities will be delivered by the end of the U.S. chairmanship.
-The SAG will outline options for utilization the toolkit (e.g. for evaluation of interventions), which will be implemented at the discretion of Arctic Council member states and their respective mental health stakeholders.
+This NIMH-led initiative resulted in an online RISING SUN Toolkit with common outcomes and available measures for suicide prevention efforts, applicable across the Arctic, to expand Arctic states’ capacity to evaluate the implementation of evidence-based interventions to combat suicide.
+An Executive Summary synthesizing results of the RISING SUN activities was also delivered at the end of the U.S. Chairmanship.
+Lastly, the SAG outlined Strategies for using the RISING SUN Toolkit (e.g., for evaluation of interventions), which can be implemented at the discretion of Arctic Council member states and their respective mental health stakeholders.

 Roberto Delgado, Jr., PhD, Scientific Program Manager